-The original Fryerns and Craylands regeneration scheme, which is a partnership between the Council, the Homes and Community Agency (HCA) and Swan Housing Association, was approved by Cabinet in June 2007 (min 405/2007).
+The original Fryerns and Craylands regeneration scheme, which is a partnership between the Council, the (former) Homes and Community Agency (HCA), (now Homes England), and Swan Housing Association, was approved by Cabinet in June 2007 (min 405/2007).

-The report outlined the reasons for the need to regenerate the Craylands estate by highlighting the poor condition of the housing stock and the high levels of social deprivation prevailing there.
-In particular, the estate has many maisonette blocks which are very unpopular and difficult to manage and, because the estate was built using the Radburn principle of estate design, the parking areas are separate and remote from the residential properties which causes safety and security problems for residents.
+The previous report to cabinet outlined the reasons for the need to regenerate the Craylands estate by highlighting the poor condition of the housing stock and the high levels of social deprivation prevailing there.
+In particular, the estate has many maisonette blocks, which are very unpopular and difficult to manage and, because the estate was built using the Radburn principle of estate design, the parking areas are separate and remote from the residential properties which causes safety and security problems for residents.
 The maisonettes in particular are of poor quality and would require high levels of investment if retained.

 In order to put together a viable regeneration scheme, the adjoining redundant Fryerns School site was purchased from Essex County Council (ECC) by the HCA and included in the area of development.
-A comprehensive regeneration scheme was then put together following extensive resident consultation and engagement, approved by all the partners in 2006 and development works commenced in 2008
+A comprehensive regeneration scheme was then put together following extensive resident consultation and engagement, approved by all the partners in 2006 and development works commenced in 2008,

-During the first phase of the regeneration scheme, 161 properties were demolished and 407 new properties are being built.
-This phase is due to complete during 2017.
+During the first phase of the regeneration scheme, 161 properties were demolished and 404 new properties were built.
+This phase completed during 2017.
 Consultation with residents resulted in a decision to name the regenerated estate Beechwood Village.